-largely coincide.
+I would now like to turn to another essential aspect of the multidimensionality of capital.
+Throughout the book, I distinguish between two social hierarchies, that of wealth and that of labor income.
+Both hierarchies are, of course, closely related and in some societies they largely coincide.
 However, they are never exactly the same, since the 50 percent at the bottom (sometimes designated within the framework of my book as the "lower class" for clarity and to allow for comparisons across time and space), the 40 percent in the middle (the "middle class"), and the 10 percent at the top (the "upper class," within which I frequently distinguish the 1 percent at the very top, or the "dominant class") do not exactly correspond to the same social groups depending on which of the two hierarchies is being examined.
 Sometimes they are even completely different, as in traditional patrimonial societies where those in possession of large fortunes are unembarrassed about not working and dominate most of society.

 Above all, in each society these two hierarchies mobilize quite distinct mechanisms of domination and inequality production that are potentially complementary as well as cumulative.
 The hierarchy of wealth is determined by multiple processes that contribute to the accumulation of real-estate, professional, and financial capital, already mentioned above.
-These include placement and investment strategies, inheritance regulations and property regimes, the functioning of financial and real-estate markets, and so on.
+These include placement and investment strategies, inheritance regulations and property regimes, the functioning of financial and realestate markets, and so on.
 The hierarchy of labor income notably depends on rules and institutions contributing to the formation of salaries and different work statuses and contracts; the inequality of skills and relations; the functioning of the education system; and, more generally, the hierarchy of cultural capital.
 Both hierarchies-that of financial capital and that of cultural capital, to put it simply-also correspond to different systems of discourse and justification.
 Traditional patrimonial inequality generally does not seek to base its domination in merit or in cultural superiority, at least not primarily.
 On the contrary, modern inequality aims to justify itself through an ideology resting on merit, productivity, and virtue.
-As Giacomo Todeschini notes,25 this system of justification, based on stigmatizing the "undeserving poor" and what I call "meritocratic extremism,"26 has ancient origins.
-It can be traced back to the Middle Ages and perhaps even to the end of slavery, forced labor, and the pure and simple ownership of the poor classes by the rich classes (when the poor person becomes a subject and not just an object, he or she must be possessed by other means).
-However, it reaches its maximum extension in the modern era.27
+This system of justification, based on stigmatizing the "undeserving poor" and what I call "meritocratic extremism," 23 has ancient origins.
+It can be traced back to the Middle Ages and perhaps even to the end of slavery, forced labor, and the pure and simple ownership of the poor classes by the rich classes (when the poor person becomes a subject and not just an object, he or she must be possessed by other means).24 However, it reaches its maximum extension in the modern era.
+A particularly distinct expression of this can be found in an astounding declaration by Émile Boutmy, who created the École libre des sciences politiques (commonly known as Sciences Po, on the most elitist French schools) in 1872 and set out its mission: "Obliged to submit to the rule of the majority, the classes that call themselves the upper classes can preserve their political hegemony only by invoking the rights of the most capable.
+As traditional upper-class prerogatives crumble, the wave of democracy will encounter a second rampart, built on eminently useful talents, superiority that commands prestige and abilities of which society cannot sanely deprive itself."